elastic/apm/specs/agents/configuration.md

 Agents should be able to auto-detect the APM Server endpoint by just defaulting to `http://localhost:8200/`.
-Furthermore, if it's possible, agents should detect a sensible defaults for `service.name` as well as the `service.version`.
+Furthermore, if it's possible, agents should detect sensible defaults for `service.name` and `service.version`.